thinktandem/tandem/docs/manifesto/roadmap.md

 * Develop a good system for sales campaigns that can scale up with automation
 * Acquire one or two more large, stragetic and diversified clients
 * Start to build out a more official support program
-* Start to leverage Lando for sales and hires
+* Start to leverage Lando more for sales and hires
 * Hire a full time designer/strategist
 * Asbolutely dominate one awesome high profile project at a "fuck yah Tandem" level of awesomeness